 Commercial Litigation and Post-Closing Disputes

-Gary represents an investment fund in a suit against an Indian tribe and related parties arising out of a $50-million gaming bond transaction.
-In a highly publicized Seventh Circuit decision, his clients prevailed on jurisdiction and sovereign immunity issues, which enabled the case to proceed in state court rather than tribal court.
+Gary represented an investment fund in a suit against an Indian tribe and related parties arising out of a $50 million gaming bond transaction.
+In a highly-publicized Seventh Circuit decision, his clients prevailed on jurisdiction and sovereign immunity issues, which enabled the case to proceed in state court rather than tribal court.
 Stifel, Nicolaus & Co., Inc. v.
 Lac du Flambeau Band of Lake Superior Chippewa Indians, 807 F.3d 184 (7th Cir.
 2015).
+After winning a key liability issue at the first phase of the trial, the case settled favorably.

 Gary also defended a proprietary trading firm and its owners in several lawsuits involving claims for breach of contract, breach of fiduciary duty and fraud arising out of the sale of certain business operations.
 In one such case, he prevailed on summary judgment, which was upheld on appeal.
 Benson v.
 TD Options, LLC, 941 N.E.2d 386 (Ill.
 App.
 Ct.
 2010).